 How EnergySage developed its “best solar panels” ranking

 When searching for the best solar panels for your home, you should take into consideration a panel’s performance, quality, durability, and warranties.
 There are three major technical specifications that can help you as you make your decision: panel efficiency, temperature coefficient, and the materials warranty.
 To develop our ranking of the best solar panels, EnergySage evaluated these metrics for all of the solar panels offered by the top manufacturers in the EnergySage Solar Marketplace.

 Solar panel efficiency

 Solar panel efficiency refers to how well your solar panel can convert sunlight into usable electricity.
 A higher efficiency rating is better, because it means that your solar panel is able to convert more of the sunlight it captures into electricity.
-The best solar panels available on the market today are SunPower’s X-Series Residential Solar Panels, which are 22% efficient and received a Premium + rating from EnergySage.
+The best solar panels available on the market today are SunPower’s A-Series Residential Solar Panels, which are 22.8% efficient at their maximum.

 The temperature coefficient tells you how well your solar panels will perform in less-than-ideal conditions.
 Solar panels are like any other kind of electronic equipment: they operate most efficiently when they are kept cool (ideally around 25° C or 77° F).
 The temperature coefficient gives you a sense of how your panel’s performance will degrade during hot summer days.
 For every degree above 25° C (or 77° F), your solar panel’s electricity production will decrease by the temperature coefficient.
 A lower temperature coefficient is better.